openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/motionsensors2_0_0.md

 ### Parameter 99: Light Intensity Offset Calibration

-This parameter defines the calibrated scale for ambient light intensity This parameter defines the calibrated scale for ambient light intensity.
+This parameter defines the calibrated scale for ambient light intensity.
+Default value: 1000 This parameter defines the calibrated scale for ambient light intensity.
 Because the method and position that the sensor mounted and the cover of sensor will bring measurement error, user can get more real light intensity by this parameter setting.
 User should run the steps as blows for calibrating

 1. Set this parameter value to default(Assumes the sensor has been added in a Z-Wave Network).